-34. It is considered that the originally submitted supporting Planning Statement provides pertinent justification for the new store.
-This stated that the proximity of the existing store to residential development, whilst a benefit in terms of sustainable access, has resulted in conflicts between operational requirements and the interests of residential amenity, and is effectively instrumental in the store having to be serviced through the customer car park which leads to concerns about customer safety
+39. The supporting Planning Statement, states that the proximity of the existing store to residential development, whilst a benefit in terms of sustainable access, has resulted in conflicts between operational requirements and the interests of residential amenity, and is effectively instrumental in the store having to be serviced through the customer car park which leads to concerns about customer safety

-- 35. The existing Morrison's store comprises of a former Safeway outlet acquired in 2004 and not purpose built to Morrisons requirements.
+- 40. The existing Morrison's store comprises of a former Safeway outlet acquired in 2004 and not purpose built to Morrisons requirements.
 Although the store has been adapted initially through the original 'fit-out' to trade as Morrisons, and more recently via the warehouse extension, it falls well short of the Company's current specification and indeed customer requirements and expectations; - The store building in not large enough to accommodate adequate warehousing and fresh food preparation area or a sales area of sufficient size - ii.
 As a result, aisles are narrow, shelf space limited, a full range of goods cannot be carried, shelves have to be stocked during store opening hours - iii.
 This in turn results in a store which is congested, there are insufficient checkouts, and there is queuing back from the checkouts into the aisles - iv.
 The store is unable to accommodate a customer cafe and appropriate amount of staff and office space - v.
-The Petrol Filling Station is too small to meet current levels of demand with consequent queuing within the site. - 36.
+The PFS is too small to meet current levels of demand with consequent queuing within the site. - 41.
 The acquisition of the adjacent land, however, provides an opportunity to assemble a site which is large enough to accommodate a new purpose built store and PFS.
-The principal drivers to the site layout are; - To relocate the store building as far as possible from existing residential development - To minimise the interaction between service vehicles, residential development and customer access/car parking, and so to relocate the store building where it can be serviced through the adjacent industrial area while maintaining the existing customer vehicle access point off Stallings Lane.
+The principal drivers to the site layout are; - To relocate the store building as far as possible from existing residential development - To minimise the interaction between service vehicles, residential development and customer access/car parking, and so to relocate the store building where it can be serviced through the adjacent industrial area while maintaining the existing customer vehicle access point off Stallings Lane. - To maintain and where possible improve existing levels of pedestrian permeability, connectivity, and linkage between the store and the unit shops - To overcome the level changes between the two component areas of the site to provide easy movement of pedestrians between car parking and the store - To provide a fully inclusive development with accessible car parking spaces located in close proximity to the store entrance

-- To maintain and where possible improve existing levels of pedestrian permeability, connectivity, and linkage between the store and the unit shops - To overcome the level changes between the two component areas of the site to provide easy movement of pedestrians between car parking and the store - To provide a fully inclusive development with accessible car parking spaces located in close proximity to the store entrance - To relocate the PFS to an appropriate location relative to the new store - To exploit and enhance existing landscaping with new landscaping
+- To relocate the PFS to an appropriate location relative to the new store - To exploit and enhance existing landscaping with new landscaping